 In addition, Bei has been a successful manager in an international media organisation for many years.

-Clients for university courses, lectures, debates, workshops, project management and other China related activities are:
+Clients for workshops, lectures and project management are:

 – Amsterdam University College